grindsa/acme2certifier/docs/openssl.md

 The openssl CA handler is rather for testing and lab usage.
 I strongly recommend not to reuse it in production environments without reviewing local system configuration and hardening state

 ## Prerequisites
-You need to create a certificate authority on the local file-system
+You need to create a certificate authority on the local file-system.

 I did it by running the below command:
 ```